 Need a place to eat?

-This part of the service is a little hit-and-miss, as Google has not yet built up the quantity of reviews or social data as Yelp or other competing services.
-Yet having it all in the same application makes it very convenient, and I found myself turning it to it often while traveling.
+This part of the service is a little hit–miss, as has not yet built up the quantity of reviews or social data as Yelp or other competing services.
+Yet having it all in the same application makes it very convenient, I found myself turning it to it often while traveling.

-Nearby Attractions is another one I found myself using, as it put the contact information for popular venues just one tap away.
-Photo spots shows some of the more photogenic sites with images submitted to the Google-owned Panoramio service.
+Nearby Attractions is another one I found myself using, as it put the contact information for popular venues just one tap away. oto spots shows some of the more photogenic sites with images submitted to the -owned noramio service.

-Google Now is likely to get better over time, as the company has enabled methods for developers to make their services Google Now-friendly.
-I could imagine being able to check out of a hotel, order a cab, pay for light rail and show a boarding pass all from Google Now.
+Now is likely to get better over time, as the company has enabled methods for developers to make their services Now-friendly.
+I could imagine being able to check out of a hotel, order a cab, pay for light rail show a boarding pass all from Now.

-Certainly it means giving Google a lot of personal data, but the utility is very high and makes the sometimes chaotic nature of travel far more pleasant.
+Certainly it means giving a lot of personal data, but the utility is very high makes the sometimes chaotic nature of travel far more pleasant.